-g An organizational model is a useful tool

-e that is a visual representation that

-n describes the roles, responsibilities and

-t the reporting structure of an

-n organization.
-It is invaluable to a

-Business Analyst as it allows them to

-visualize and to understand who they

-need to communicate with while

-performing various tasks.
-The

-Organization Chart in Enterprise

-Architect is flexible and can be used to

-create any type of representation

-including the inclusion of images

-representing teams or individuals.
+Introducing An organizational model is a useful tool the that is a visual representation that describes the roles, responsibilities and Organization the reporting structure of an al Chart organization.
+It is invaluable to a Diagram Business Analyst as it allows them to visualize and to understand who they need to communicate with while performing various tasks.
+The Organization Chart in Enterprise Architect is flexible and can be used to create any type of representation including the inclusion of images representing teams or individuals.